Wide Reads

 — Narrator

-Context: Crusoe's first detailed description of Friday after clothing him
+Context: Crusoe's first physical description of Friday after rescuing him from the cannibals

 In Today's Words: